 The Dialog Token field value is copied from the Dialog Token field in the corresponding NSEP Priority Access Enable Request frame.

+[#5598]The Status Code field values are defined in Table 9-50 (Status codes).

 (#1709)The EDCA Parameter Set element is defined in 9.4.2.28 (EDCA Parameter Set element).

-The Status Code field values are defined in Table 9-50 (Status codes).
+The EDCA Parameter Set element is only transmitted by an AP. [#5598]

 35.15.2.2.2 Procedures at the originating non-AP MLD (#4173)

 …

 When instructed to do so by a higher layer function and upon receipt of an MLME-NSEPPRIACCESSTEARDOWN.request primitive, a non-AP MLD or non-AP EHT STA with dot11EHTNSEPPriorityAccessActivated set to true and with NSEP priority access (#5856) in an enabled state shall use the following procedure for changing the NSEP priority access to a torn down state.

+Note: A non-AP MLD can initiate the teardown procedure regardless of whether the AP MLD or the non-AP MLD initiated the process to enable NSEP priority access. [#5227]

 35.15.2.2.3 Procedures at the originating AP MLD (#4173)(#1706)